rmesaf/React_StructureTemplate/README.md

 Glue all together using Webpack.
 To install Webpack type  ```npm i webpack webpack-cli webpack-dev-server html-webpack-plugin html-loader --save-dev```.

 #### Configure Webpack
 Create a config file for Webpack named ```webpack.config.js``` in the root of your project.
-That file

 In the file type:

 ```
 const path = require('path')